Skip to main content Skip to footer Skip to menu

 Today, customers expect service whenever and wherever they need it without having to repeat themselves or tailor their questions to rigid IVR menus or disjointed channel experiences.

 Fortunately for them, contact centers are on the same page.
-As part of the 2022 Benchmark Report: Automation in the Contact Center, Replicant and global research firm Demand Metric asked 300+ US-based enterprise contact center leaders what’s top-of-mind for their teams.
+As part of the Benchmark Report: Automation in the Contact Center, Replicant and global research firm Demand Metric asked 300+ US-based enterprise contact center leaders what’s top-of-mind for their teams.

 Their answers show a renewed focus on customers’ biggest concerns, and a roadmap to how they’ll achieve their goals.
+These are the five key areas that we go into:

 Priority #1: Improving customer satisfaction